anil-gudigar/veriff-sdk/README.md

    Core accelerators for SDK

 ### veriff-components: ###
-   consists of UI Compoments which can be included to app
+   consists of UI Components which can be included to app

 ### veriff-identity: ###
    Consists of Utility and repository and usecases for ML Vision